 - staring at lights or rotating objects such as ceiling fans

 - licking, rubbing, or stroking particular types of objects

 - rearranging objects

 A child with autism may spend hours on end arranging toys instead of playing with them.
-Repetitive behavior may also involve obsessions or preoccupations with certain objects or the reciting of intricate details of a particular subject matter.
-There are also other stimming behaviors that can cause physical harm.
+Also, repetitive movements or behavior may involve obsessions or preoccupations with certain objects or the reciting of intricate details of a particular subject matter.
+Even more, there are other stimming behaviors that can cause physical harm.
 These might include: